-The Assessment of Program Practices Tool (APT) assesses program practices that research suggests are related to the domains measured by the SAYO, and is intended to assist with continuous program improvement.
+The Assessment of Program Practices Tool (APT) assesses program practices that research suggests are related to the domains measured by the SAYO and is intended to assist with continuous program improvement.
 The goal of the APT is to assess the extent to which subgrantees are implementing practices congruent with their desired SAYO outcomes.

-The APAS has been modified and improved as needed over time and seeks to capture changes in youth that are associated with participation in a high-quality, academically enriched program, which would likely occur over a one-year period.
+The SAYO suite of tools has been modified and improved as needed over time and seeks to capture changes in youth that are associated with participation in a high-quality, academically enriched program, which would likely occur over a one-year period.

 Monitoring efforts have been established that provide technical assistance to subgrantees while addressing programmatic, performance, and fiscal issues.
 These efforts include site visits, training sessions, meetings, verbal and written communications, survey and data collection and analysis, mid-year and year-end evaluation reports, and a yearly continuation grant application.
 Student-level demographic and attendance data is collected bi-annually for all participating students.
 SAYO pre/post data is collected three times per year (fall, spring and summer) on a representative sample of students.